 What to Expect When You Visit the Universal Orlando Theme Parks

 So what should you expect on your visit to the Universal Orlando theme parks?
 Well, fun of course!
 Yes, even in this crazy time, there is still so much fun to be had.
 That is why we're going, right???
 We've had a hoppin' good time on each of our visits, even with the new social distancing and safety measures.
 And speaking of, one of the biggest changes to the parks is the expanded use of the virtual lines.
 It hasn't been in full use on all of our visits, perhaps because of overall lower crowds, but it helps to know a little bit more about it in case you go!

 Virtual Line Experience & Wait Times

-Some rides, including Race Through New York Starring Jimmy Fallon and Fast & Furious - Supercharged, already had existing virtual queues, but this virtual queue system has expanded to include some of the most hoppin' rides.
+Some rides, such as Race Through New York Starring Jimmy Fallon, already had existing virtual queues, but this virtual queue system has expanded to include some of the most hoppin' rides.
 To get the low down on Universal Orlando's Virtual Line Experience, check out our separate post about how to reserve a Virtual Line pass, plus a few tips and tricks!

-As far as wait times go, we've experienced low crowds during the middle of the week!
-We rode the Incredible Hulk Coaster within 15 minutes, the Amazing Adventures of Spider-Man and Revenge of the Mummy within 5 minutes.
+As far as wait times go, we've experienced lower crowds during weekdays!
+During our initial June visits, we rode the Incredible Hulk Coaster within 15 minutes, the Amazing Adventures of Spider-Man and Revenge of the Mummy within 5 minutes.
 Race to New York Starring Jimmy Fallon was walk-on.
-Weekends have been a bit busier, but wait times are generally around 20-45 minutes.

 New Ride Changes